-Cape Town definitely has no shortage of amazing beaches, but Boulders Beach in False Bay offers something extra special – a colony of African Penguins in their smart dress suits, waddling happily right under your nose.
-In fact, it’s the only place in the world where you can get close to African Penguins.
+Cape Town has no shortage of amazing beaches, but Boulders Beach in False Bay offers something extra special – a colony of African Penguins in their smart dress suits, waddling happily right under your nose.
+In fact, it’s the only place in the world where you can get close to the African penguin.

 Apart from this unique animal treat, Boulders is a charming beach made up of large rocks breaking the coastline and providing sheltered inlets, reefs, and small secluded beaches, some of which can only be reached on foot.
 Ideal for lazy summer picnics, swimming and walking,

-- Browse stores in Kalk Bay; have lunch at Kalk Bay Harbour
+- Explore Kalk Bay; Browse the stores and have lunch at Kalk Bay Harbour

 A gem on the False Bay coastline, Kalk Bay is known for its unspoiled beauty, stunning views, interesting shops and selection of excellent restaurants, bistros and cafes.

 One can easily spend a full day in this little neighbourhood and still not be able to experience it all!
 We highly recommend the mussels at Olympia Café and Deli – but come early to secure a table.
 For a different experience you can travel the False Bay coastline by train from Cape Town to Simon’s Town.
 The train stops at several beautiful suburbs and coastal villages like Kalk Bay and is an affordable option.

 Cape Town has an abundance of vibrant markets offering unique and spectacular foods and crafts.
 Some are only open on the weekends or evenings, so please check beforehand.